reuvengordon/Lift/README.md

 // TODO
 Implement various algorithms to optimise the lift movement.
 I plan to do this in a few steps to break down the problem

 1) Assume lift buttons only are being pressed (ie no-one presses buttons on a floor).
 In this assumption, every lift is independent of each other.
 This problem can be reduced to finding the shortest Hamiltonian path in a digraph, where vertices correspond to floors to be visited and the current lift position).
+This is essentially the travelling salesman problem (TSP).

 2) Assume floor buttons only are being pressed.